© www.utopianature.com 2006-2008

 Nashville Warbler - common spring and uncommon fall migant; TC;UP

-Northern Parula - rare in spring; X in summer; UP
+Northern Parula - rare in spring; x in summer; UP; Nested at UR in 2015 and UP in 2021

 Yellow Warbler - common spring and uncommon fall migrant; TC;UP

-Magnolia Warbler - rare but regular spring migrant; X in fall; UP; LM
+Magnolia Warbler - rare semi-regular spring migrant; x in fall; UP; LM; (a.t.)

 Black-throated Blue Warbler - accidental May 17, 2011 at UP, singing male!